China plans crackdown on zero-mileage used car sales

 Zero-mileage used cars have emerged in China as a result of the uniquely cutthroat competition for sales in the world’s largest auto market, which is reeling from a brutal, years-long price war caused by chronic overcapacity.

-The practice involves ensuring a new vehicle before it is sold, allowing automakers and their dealers to meet sales targets.
+The practice involves insuring a new vehicle before it is sold, allowing automakers and their dealers to meet sales targets.

 But it can create hassles for customers.